Shale gas in the United States: Federal government impact

-Barnett and beyond
+Barnett Shale

 Mitchell Energy began producing gas from the Barnett Shale of North Texas in 1981, but the results at first were uneconomic.
 The company persevered for years in experimenting with new techniques.
 Mitchell soon abandoned the foam fracture method that was developed by the Eastern Gas Shales Project, in favor of nitrogen gel-water fractures.
 Mitchell achieved the first highly economic fracture completion of the Barnett Shale in 1998, by using slick-water fracturing.
 According to the United States Geological Survey: "It was not until development of the Barnett Shale play in the 1990s that a technique suitable for fracturing shales was developed" Although Mitchell experimented with horizontal wells, early results were not successful, and the Barnett Shale boom became highly successful with vertical wells.
 2005 was the first year that the majority of new Barnett wells drilled were horizontal; by 2008, 94% of the Barnett wells drilled were horizontal.

 Since the success of the Barnett Shale, natural gas from shale has been the fastest growing contributor to total primary energy (TPE) in the United States, and has led many other countries to pursue shale deposits.
 According to the IEA, the economical extraction of shale gas more than doubles the projected production potential of natural gas, from 125 years to over 250 years.

 In 1996, shale gas wells in the United States produced 0.3 e12cuft, 1.6% of US gas production; by 2006, production had more than tripled to 1.1 e12cuft per year, 5.9% of US gas production.
 By 2005, there were 14,990 shale gas wells in the US.
 A record 4,185 shale gas wells were completed in the US in 2007.

 In 2005, energy exploration of the Barnett Shale in Texas, resulting from new technology, inspired an economic confidence in the industry as similar operations soon followed across the Southeast, including at Arkansas's Fayetteville Shale and Louisiana's Haynesville Shale.